-Salutatorian and Valedictorian Policy
+Salutatorian and Valedictorian and Top Ten Policy

-To be eligible for Valedictorian or Salutatorian honors students must meet the following criteria by the end of the 1st semester:
+To be eligible for Top Ten, Valedictorian or Salutatorian honors students must meet the following criteria by the end of the 1st semester of their senior year:

-- Have attended WMC full-time for Junior and Senior years or at least 6 semesters of high school. - Have a positive citizenship record. - The Valedictorian will have the highest cumulative GPA rounded to the thousandth place. - The Salutatorian will have the second highest cumulative GPA rounded to the thousandth place. - In case of a tie, the student with the higher SAT score will be awarded the Valedictorian honor.
+- Have attended WMC full-time for Sophomore, Junior and Senior years. - Have a positive citizenship record. - The Valedictorian will have the highest cumulative GPA rounded to the thousandth place.

+- The Salutatorian will have the second highest cumulative GPA rounded to the thousandth place. - In case of a tie, the student with the higher SAT score will be awarded the Valedictorian honor.